LC-burigo/Some_small_codes/README.md

 # Some_small_codes
-frist project - program that asks the power of generators and consumers, in order to calculate the difference;
+**frist project - program that asks the power of generators and consumers, in order to calculate the difference.:zap: :construction_worker:

+*Routine*

 second project - Web scraping pprogram that takes all the films on a page and organizes them by year;